ltob2/LucasTobarFYP/LucasTobarFYP/readme.txt

 This is the readme for the Final Year Project:
-'Modelling the oscillatory response of neurons to current stimulation in the rodent brain' Lucas Tobar, 27860221, Department of Electrical and Computer Systems Engineering Please refer to the Final Report for more detail.
+'Modelling the Brain’s Oscillatory Response to Stimulation in the Visual Cortex' Lucas Tobar, 27860221, Department of Electrical and Computer Systems Engineering Please refer to the Final Report for more detail.